sekhri101/personal-goals/happy-moments/README.md

 # Happy Moments

+03/09/16
+---
+Woke up with a headache, so I did good self-care.
+I took some Aleve, had a cup of coffee, took a shower, and did 20 minutes of yoga.
+The headache isn't gone, but it's better.

 03/08/16
 ---
 Woke up two two nice tweets about myself!
 [This one](https://twitter.com/glasnt/status/707123571378683904) from [Katie McLaughlin](https://twitter.com/glasnt), and [this one](https://twitter.com/webology/status/707234225313873920) from [Jeff Triplett](https://twitter.com/webology).